Ca1eb9/CalebPenley-Portfolio/README.md

 ---

 ### Welcome!
 I am a passionate and driven individual with a love for challenges and pushing the limits of what is deemed possible.
-I am currently a computer science student @ Pennsylvania State University.
+I am currently a computer science student at Pennsylvania State University.
 In my freetime, I like to socialize and make new connections, play games, workout, and program.
 A few of my computer science interests consist of software, hardware, AI, IoT, networking, and much more.
 I am currently researching and developing ways to revolutionize our use of AI and the rest of technology.

 ## 📂 My Work